-The department plays an important role in the Institute for Writing Studies, which was founded in 2006 by English faculty member Derek Owens.
-Within the IWS, the University Writing Center (UWC) hires qualified undergraduate and graduate students to work as writing consultants.
-The Institute for Writing Studies also helps support the university’s First-Year Writing Program (which is housed within the Institute for Core Studies) and Writing Across the Curriculum (WAC) program.
+The UW Faculty member Anne Geller directs Writing Across Communities (WAC) program.
 The WAC program hosts a series of faculty workshops and institutes and leads a Writing Fellows program.
 The UWC and WAC programs were recognized as Writing Programs of Excellence by the Conference on College Composition and Communication (CCCC) in 2014.

-For those students interested in using their B.A. toward graduate education in English, the department has recently placed students in top graduate English programs such as those of Brown, Oxford, Columbia, SUNY Buffalo, and CUNY.
 Students who major in English develop strong reading and writing skills, powerful habits of analytic thought, and research abilities that make them very competitive in a dynamic job market.
-Many future law students prepare for their careers as English majors.
-Because most fields of employment need people who can read and write well, an English major or minor is a valuable asset.
-A degree in English provides students with a versatile educational foundation.
+Many future law students prepare for their careers as English majors, and our majors have attended top law schools such as Harvard, Berkeley, and NYU.
+For those students interested in using their B.A. toward graduate education in English, the department has recently placed students in prominent graduate programs at Brown, Columbia, Yale, and Oxford, among many others.
+Because most fields of employment need people who are creative, collaborative, and who can read and write well, the English major or minor is a valuable asset.
+A degree in English provides students with a versatile and marketable educational foundation.

 Dohra Ahmad, Assistant Chair